 9. Thai cooking class

 Thailand is well-known for its delicious cuisine, and if you enjoy cooking, you can try some Thai cooking class.
-One of the most popular courses is Thai Cooking with Joy.
+Learn to make 3 different dishes at the Thai Cooking class.

 10. Taste Thai pancakes